maxfromit/rest-auth-files/README.md

 # rest-auth-files

 A robust REST API for authentication and file management with JWT, refresh tokens, and multi-device session support.
-Includes comprehensive integration tests for all API routes and unit tests for utility logic.
+Includes comprehensive integration tests for all API routes.

 ## 🛠️ Tech Stack